mprotogerakis/pagination_stamp/README.md

 # pagination_stamp
-for the use with the PDF Archiver (https://apps.apple.com/de/app/pdf-archiver-1/id1352719750?mt=12) I created a small helper for further post processing after the use of the macos app. is a python script of macos that is engaged by context menu through automator
+For use with the PDF Archiver (https://apps.apple.com/de/app/pdf-archiver-1/id1352719750?mt=12) I created a small helper for further post processing after the use of the macos app.

+pagination_stamp is a python script of macos that is engaged by context menu through automator

 <img width="778" alt="image" src="https://user-images.githubusercontent.com/16209932/221431258-dc6cd908-4913-47fc-bc0d-51712cd92719.png">